Performance Breakdown

 Central to the cleaning prowess of the P50 is the Duo Clean nozzle that combines a soft roller and bristle brush.

-This tool is excellent for cleaning dry dirt on any indoor surface such as tile, carpet, rugs, hardwood, etc.
+This tool is excellent for cleaning dry dirt from any indoor surface, such as tile, carpet, rugs, hardwood, etc.

-The huge clearance upfront means that cleaning extra-large stuff like Fruit loops won’t be an issue.
+The colossal clearance upfront means cleaning extra-large stuff like Fruit Loops won’t be an issue.

 Unlike tools that only have the soft roller, the Duo Clean can also fully clean carpet thanks to the second brush with stiff bristles.

-It won’t be as good as a Dyson V11 and Tineco Pure One S12 when it comes to deep cleaning, but at least it is above average.
+It won’t be as effective as a Dyson V11 or Tineco Pure One S12 in terms of deep cleaning, but at least it is above average.

-When you remove the dust canister, this vacuum morphs into a stick vacuum with the wand and main cleaning head, or a handheld without it.
+Removing the dust canister allows the device to morph into a stick vacuum with the wand and main cleaning head, or a handheld vacuum without it.

 It has three different attachments for cleaning areas above the floors.
-These attachments are of good quality, but I have one gripe, which lacks a quick-release latch.
+These attachments are of good quality, but I have one gripe: they lack a quick-release latch.

 All the tools will rely on friction and require a little effort to remove.
 The good news is that Shark uses good-quality plastics, so I don’t think it will be an issue in the long term.